 Once the cruise ends, I hope to continue working out in both locations in Tasmania.
-There appears to be suitable locations close to each of the two vacation homes we’ll be renting for six weeks each.
+There appear to be suitable locations close to each of the two vacant homes we’ll be renting for six weeks each.
 I’ll join with a day or two of our arrival.
 Each offers a reasonably priced weekly plan without a contract.

-From there, more cruises with excellent workout facilities and then arrival in the US where health clubs are readily available.
-From there, we’re be off to Costa Rica.
+From there, more cruises with excellent workout facilities and then our arrival in the US where health clubs are readily available.
+From there, we’re off to Costa Rica.
 Later, we’ll research that possibility.

 We’re comfortable, content, cool and finally able to catch up on much needed research which can only be accomplished with a good Wi-Fi connection.
 For the moment, this is all we need or want.

-Hope your day bring you everything you need or want!
+Hope your day brings you everything you need or want!